kcaisley/frida/README.md

 | ADCs total area         | 2.0 cm²     | 10.5 cm²   | 9.6 cm²    | 0.2 cm²     |
 | ADCs total power        | 35.0 W      | 1.2 W      | 14 W       | 1.0 W       |

-NOTE: EDET DCD 1800 μW power erroneously includes power?
+NOTE: EDET DCD 1800 μW seems high, does it erroneously includes input amp?

-# To do
+## Tasks

+In direct pursuit of the above research question.

 - [x] Verilog-A model of comparator
 - [x] Replace active input with passive
 - [x] Replace re-analog with external block
 - [x] Verilog-A model of vstepping input voltage
+- [ ] Fix Spectre compatibility (necessary for multi machine runs)
+    - [ ] Replace waveform sources with either VA or SPECTRE supported AnalogLib parts
-- [ ] Verilog-A model of clock generators
+    - [ ] Benchmark SPICE vs Spectre, profile CPU
+- [ ] Benchmark lt177 vs jupiter vs asiclab0## workstations (necessary to know where to run)
-- [ ] Verilog-A model of logic
+- [ ] Verilog-A model of logic (to try and speed up simulation)
-- [ ] Implement PyTables backend of simulation
+- [ ] Implement PyTables backend of simulation (for sane logging of data)
+    - [ ] Append simulation meta data to results
 - [ ] Identify reason for shifted output values
 - [ ] Identify reason for non-monotonic sections
-- [ ] Fix Spectre compatibility
+- [ ] Understand if monotonic/BSS conversions are properly understood (can we use last conversion?)
-    - [ ] Replace waveform sources with either VA or SPECTRE supported AnalogLib parts
+- [ ] Implement multiple conversions
+    - [ ] Add syntax for repeated bit positions
+    - [ ] Generate different capacitor arrays, from params
+    - [ ] Generate N-bit sequencer (perhaps Verilog-A, can we remove bus width on top level?)
-    - [ ] ? others?
+    - [ ] Figure out correct expresions for multi bit (can we just re-normalize?)
-- [ ] Pass parameters to top level .params file, which can be written by python
+- [ ] Pass parameters to top level .params file, which can be written by python (necessary for multi param runs)
-- [ ] Implement double conversion capacitors
-- [ ] Porting to TSMC65nm
-- [ ] Schematic support for Cadence Virtuoso
-- [ ] Implement different switching schemes